-As an aggregation of RMI PDs, CVIs can be regarded as bottom-up measure of credit risk in portfolios, economies, and regions.
-To demonstrate its utility, we provide a number of examples below.
+As an aggregation of CRI PDs, CVIs can be regarded as bottom-up measure of credit risk in portfolios, economies, and regions.
+To demonstrate its utility, we provide some examples below.

-THE CVI IS A NEW KIND OF INDICATOR
+THE CVI AS A NEW KIND OF INDICATOR

 The S&P 500 is a commonly traded and quoted price index.
 In recent years, the VIX has gained in popularity as a volatility index for the S&P 500 index.
-With CVI{vw} (SPP), CVI{ew} (SPP) and CVI{tail} (SPP), there are now credit risk counterparts to the standard price and volatility indices.
+With $CVI{vw}$ (SPP), $CVI{ew}$ (SPP) and $CVI{tail}$ (SPP), there are now credit risk counterparts to the standard price and volatility indices.

-In Figure 1, the $CVI{vw}(SPP)$, the VIX, and the S&P 500 index values are plotted.
+In Figure 1, the $CVI{vw}(SPP)$ , the VIX, and the S&P 500 index values are plotted.
 The left vertical axis gives the scale for the $CVI{vw}(SPP)$ as well as the VIX.
 The right vertical axis is the scale for the S&P 500.
 It is apparent that the $CVI{vw}(SPP)$ conveys additional information as compared to the other two widely used market indicators, especially around the crisis periods.
 For example, the VIX is less indicative of the crisis during the Internet Bubble period while the $CVI{vw}(SPP)$ increases to heightened levels before the bursting of the internet bubble.

-Figure 1: A comparison of the CVI{vw}(SPP), VIX and S&P 500 index.
+Figure 1: A comparison of the CVIvw(SPP), VIX and S&P 500 index.

-THE CVI IS A CRISIS BAROMETER
+THE CVI AS A CRISIS BAROMETER

-Figure 2 contains plots for the FTSEurofirst300 index and the $CVI{tail}(EMU)$.
+Figure 2 contains plots for the FTSEurofirst300 index and the $CVI{tail}(EMU)$ .
 The left vertical axis is the scale for the $CVI{tail}(EMU)$ in basis points, and the right one is for the FTSEurofirst300 index.
 We can see that both during the 2001 and 2008-2009 crisis period, the $CVI{tail}(EMU)$ increased sharply.
 Also during the European Debt Crisis, the $CVI{tail}(EMU)$ has increased but much less than during the other crisis periods.
 This difference can be explained by the fact that the European Debt Crisis is a crisis of sovereign finance.
-The corporate sector seems to have been reasonably prepared with stronger balance sheets emerging from the 2008-09 global financial crisis.
+The corporate sector seems to have been reasonably prepared with stronger balance sheets after emerging from the 2008-09 global financial crisis.

-Figure 2: A comparison of the CVI{tail}(EMU) and the FTSEEurofirst300 during downturns.
+Figure 2: A comparison of the CVItail(EMU) and the FTSEurofirst300 during downturns.